-The Grade 5 theory exam is significant to pupils because, according to the ABRSM’s rules, once a grade 5 practical (that is, the piano exam) has been achieved it’s not possible to take a further graded instrumental exam (or grade 6,7 or 8) until you have passed the theory test; however, you can also sit one of the following: Grade 5 (or above), from a variety of other music examination boards, in Practical Musicianship, or Practice Grades solo Jazz Subject.
+The Grade 5 theory exam is significant to pupils because, if taking an ABRSM exam, once a grade 5 practical (that is, the piano exam) has been achieved it’s not possible to take a further graded instrumental exams until you have passed the theory test.
+However, you can also sit one of the following: Grade 5 (or above), from a variety of other music examination boards, in Practical Musicianship, or Practice Grades solo Jazz Subject.
 Many view this as a major drawback to taking ABRSM exams and I know plenty of teachers and students who have purposely switched boards to avoid this.
-Other boards don’t have a grade 5 theory requirement to take higher exams.
+Other exam boards don’t have a Grade 5 theory requirement to take higher exams.
 Some pupils go to Trinity College London, The London College of Music, or Victoria College of Music exam boards instead, for example.

 Whilst I can understand the logic here, I can’t help but think this to be a major mistake.
 Yes, Grade 5 theory is tricky for many, but it has so many benefits for those wanting to go beyond Grade 5 level that it really shouldn’t be ignored.
 Music theory is bascially learning how to write music down or the ‘study of how music works’.
 It distils and analyzes the fundamental parameters or elements of music—rhythm, harmony (harmonic function), melody, structure, form, texture, etc.